Q-Bea/is-it-raining/README.md

 This file contains the source files for two projects:
 ### 1: An express webserver
-GET requests to the server respond with answers to the only three questions that need to be answered ever
+GET requests to the server respond with answers to the only three questions that need to be answered
 - Is it cold?
 - Is it raining?
 - Is it windy?